Child support

 Why was my license suspended?

-The Washington State Department of Social and Health Services (DSHS) notified us that you are not in compliance with your child support order.
+The Washington State Department of Social and Health Services (DSHS) notified us that you aren't in compliance with your child support order.

 What happens when my license is suspended?